call911nowplz/Spiriten.cf/Plugins/world_generators.md

 # Datapacks / A - Z

+| [1.17 Natural Lush Caves](https://www.planetminecraft.com/data-pack/1-17-natural-lush-caves/) : 1.17 NLC (for short) adds the teased lush caves into the latest 1.17 snapshot.
+It looks pretty good so far, but there are bugs reported.

+| [Aquea](https://www.planetminecraft.com/data-pack/aquea/) : Aquea adds a new dimension that focuses on the aquatic portion.
+It contains many new biomes and structures.
+It
+supports the 1.17 snapshots.

+| [Bio.caves](https://www.planetminecraft.com/data-pack/bio-caves/) : Bio.caves is an overhaul of the underground.
+It completely revamps caves, ravines, and from the looks of it
+even mineshafts.
+It looks pretty nice, but I have no insight on usage.
+It supports 1.16 - the 1.17 snapshots.

+| [Caves & Cliffs](https://www.planetminecraft.com/data-pack/shm-caves-n-cliffs/) : Caves & Cliffs tries to make all of the new content/blocks added in the 1.17 snapshots to
+actually generate to see what it's like.
+It supports the latest snapshot.

+| [Caves And Cliffs Preview V2](https://www.planetminecraft.com/data-pack/caves-and-cliffs-preview-v2/) : CACPV2 (for short) is a datapack meant to create a preview of the new
+lush caves being added in 1.17.
+It seems pretty neat, although block choices are a bit weird.
+It is available for snapshot 21w16a.

 | [Cheyrons Gamma World Generation](https://www.planetminecraft.com/data-pack/cheyrons-gamma-world-generation/) : CGWG (for short) tries to emulate Beta 1.7.3 generation with
 all of the modern blocks and biomes available today.
 It seems pretty well executed too, although it looks like it only supports 1.16.